 There are three stages in the dental implants process:

-Once you have fully recovered, your replacement teeth and dental implants should work exactly the same as your natural teeth.
-You should be able to eat and drink normally, but you should brush and floss twice daily and make regular visits to your dentist and hygienist to ensure that your new teeth remain healthy.
+If you're not already in the habit, brush and floss twice daily and make regular visits to your dentist or hygienist to ensure that your new teeth remain healthy.

 Dental Departures has compiled comprehensive listings of quality-checked dentists and clinics from all over the world.
 We carry out background checks to ensure that professional memberships and qualifications are legitimate.
 Site visits are undertaken and patient reviews are conducted to guarantee that facilities and services are of the highest standard.
 In fact, many of our dentists in are members of globally-recognized organisations such as the International Congress of Oral Implantologists, so you are asssured the standard of care you receive meets the same high standards that your dentist practices at home.

 Prices vary greatly from country to country, so it’s possible to enjoy substantial savings by comparing your hometown fees to the costs for the same treatment in other countries:

 United States: A tooth implant costs around USD $4,000 compared to USD $1,250 in Mexico, USD $1,900 in Thailand or USD $1,600 in Bali.

 Australia: You will pay around AUD $5,100, compared to AUD $1,650 in Mexico, AUD $2,500 in Thailand or AUD $2,100 in Bali.

 United Kingdom: Similarly, a tooth implant costs about GBP £3,000 compared to GBP £1,000 in Mexico, GBP £1,500 in Thailand or GBP £1,300 in Bali.

 At Dental Departures, you can choose from thousands of clinics and implantologists around the world who deliver top quality dental implants at a fraction the price that you would pay at home.